Which trends offer opportunities on the European outbound tourism market?

 - cultural or religious tourism

-- nature or wildlife tourism
+- nature and eco or wildlife tourism

-- wellness tourism
+- inner wellness or physical wellness tourism

-This trend is especially clear in the more mature tourism source markets in western and northern Europe.
-Interest in specialised travel from emerging source markets in eastern Europe is expected to increase as they mature.
+This trend is especially clear in the more mature tourism source markets in Western and Northern Europe.
+Interest in specialised travel from emerging source markets in Eastern Europe is expected to increase as they mature.

 - Specialise in a specific tourism segment.

 - Work with specialised tour operators when focusing on a specific segment.

 - Be good at what you do.
 Although travellers may be willing to spend, they are critical of their travel products and want their money’s worth.

 Relatively new European target groups are becoming interesting markets.
 If you can meet their specific needs and preferences, these groups can offer you good opportunities.